 Fredericksburg is one of the best destinations in Texas for authentic German and Czech dining.
 Make a visit to the Fredericksburg Brewing Company, the oldest brewpub in Texas, opt for a big breakfast at the Old German Bakery & Restaurant, pair a Paulaner with your schnitzel on the patio at Auslander or enjoy upscale New American fare in a comfortable bistro setting at Vaudeville.

 Gillespie County is known for their juicy peaches.
 Several varieties are harvested May through August from Stonewall to Fredericksburg.
-Bite into a fresh, juicy peach picked right in the orchard, at Vogel Orchard and Bariloche Farm, or purchase them at the numerous roadside stands along your drive and at the Fredericksburg Farmers Market.
+Bite into a fresh, juicy peach picked right in the orchard.
+At Vogel Orchard, stop by their store for delicious merchandise and homemade peach goodies.
+If you can't make the trip, visit their site to purchase peachy products online.
+Chances are, you'll even have an opportunity to purchase a few (or a basket!) at one the numerous roadside stands along your drive and at the Fredericksburg Farmers Market during peak season.

 Stroll from shop to shop on Main Street, where you'll find everything from home decor and art galleries to antique shops and local artisans.
-Be sure to browse shops such as D'Vinely Designed or Farm Haus Antiques & Design.
+Be sure to browse shops such as Blackchalk Home and Laundry or Farm Haus Antiques & Design.
 On every first Friday in Fredericksburg, many downtown art galleries participate in the First Friday Art Walk, opening their doors to showcase the fine talent from the area and beyond.
 Most galleries offer free wine and live entertainment within a fun, family-friendly atmosphere.

 Enchanted Rock State Park.
 Courtesy of Pierce Ingram.